Lacock Abbey (monastery): Development

 As elsewhere, the early presence of noblewomen among the nuns soon gave way to the daughters of modestly prosperous landowners and burgesses.
-It is interesting to see a note of the expenses for the clothing in 1395–1396 of Joan, the daughter of Nicholas Samborne.
-Joan's habit consisted of a tunic of white woollen cloth, a mantle lined with white cloth for summer and another lined with fur for winter, a fur pilch (a type of leather cloak with the fur on the inside), a veil, and wimple, and she had also trousseau that included a bed with mattress, blankets, coverlet, and tester, a silver spoon and a mazer-bowl (a wide, shallow bowl).

-As was often the case with medieval English nunneries, the house was not always in financially positive circumstances and in 1403 it was given exemption from royal taxation for reason of poverty and 40 years exemption in 1447 after the bell-tower and bells, the bakehouse, the brewery, and two barns full of corn at Lacock had been set afire by lightning and destroyed, as had the grange buildings at Chitterne.
+In a note of the expenses for the clothing in 1395–1396 of Joan, the daughter of Nicholas Samborne, her habit consisted of a tunic of white woollen cloth, a mantle lined with white cloth for summer and another lined with fur for winter, a fur pilch (a type of leather cloak with the fur on the inside), a veil, and wimple.
+She had also trousseau that included a bed with mattress, blankets, coverlet, and tester, a silver spoon and a mazer-bowl (a wide, shallow bowl).
+As was often the case with medieval English nunneries, the house was not always in good financial health and in 1403 it was given exemption from royal taxation for reason of poverty.
+It was given 40 years' exemption in 1447 after the bell-tower and bells, the bakehouse, the brewery, and two barns full of corn at Lacock had been set afire by lightning and destroyed, as had the grange buildings at Chitterne.

-Little is known with any continuity of the abbey's accounts, but something of the abbey's farming and other income.
-For one thing, as the centuries passed, there seems to have been a general tendency to let out the lands rather than exploiting them directly.
-This necessarily included a coal-mine at Hanham in Gloucestershire which the abbey owned and leased out.
-Still, apart from consumption of meat of animals for their own nutrition, in 1476 the abbey was engaged in sheep-rearing on a commercial scale to the extent of having a flock of over 2,000 sheep, most of them on the manor of Chitterne.
-The inventory drawn up at Chitterne at the Dissolution records 600 wethers, 600 ewes, and 300 hogs and, at the same period, among their employees were 15 hinds and a swanherd.
-Moreover, while the indications that can be gleaned from the uneven surviving data are insufficient for a fuller picture, in August 1535, the commissioner John Ap Rice reported that “the house is very clene, well prepared and well ordered” and in 1536 the commissioners noted that the church, house and the buildings in general were “in very good astate”, and they added: “Owing by the house nil, and to the house nil.”
+Little is known with any continuity of the abbey's accounts, but some details are known of the abbey's farming and other income.
+As the centuries passed, there seems to have been a general tendency to let out the lands rather than exploiting them directly; this practice included a coal-mine at Hanham in Gloucestershire which the abbey owned and leased out.
+Apart from consumption of meat of animals for their own nutrition, in 1476 the abbey was engaged in sheep-rearing on a commercial scale to the extent of having a flock of over 2,000 sheep, most of them on the manor of Chitterne.
+The inventory drawn up at Chitterne at the Dissolution records 600 wethers, 600 ewes, and 300 hogs; at the same period, among their employees were 15 hinds and a swanherd.
+Moreover, while the indications that can be gleaned from the uneven surviving data are insufficient for a fuller picture, in August 1535, the commissioner John Ap Rice reported that "the house is very clene, well prepared and well ordered" and in 1536 the commissioners noted that the church, house and the buildings in general were "in very good astate", and they added: "Owing by the house nil, and to the house nil".